Bridge and Bound: A Logic-Based Framework for Abstracting (Extended Report): Introduction

 \subsection{Contents and Structure of the Paper}

-The original contents of the paper includes: \begin{itemize} \item a novel bridge-and-bound framework for abstracting, focusing not only on traditional entailment of necessary conditions, but also taking into account the entailment by sufficient conditions; \item approximate abstractions (\abstr{s}) given by upper and lower bound related to necessary and sufficient conditions as well as tightest and exact such approximate abstractions; \item layered abstractions allowing one to simplify complex systems by organizing them into hierarchical layers; \item computational techniques for determining the best bounds for the target tightest abstractions. \end{itemize} While approximations have been considered in abstraction, e.g., in~\cite{SaribaturEiter21,asp-abstraction}, they are related to inference of necessary conditions.
-To our best knowledge no other work considers reasoning with sufficient conditions, nor addresses the \abstr, in particular \emph{best} (\emph{tightest}) bounds of such abstractions.
+The original contents of the paper includes: \begin{itemize} \item a novel bridge-and-bound framework for abstracting, focusing not only on traditional entailment of necessary conditions, but also taking into account the entailment by sufficient ones; \item approximate abstractions (\abstr{s}) given by upper and lower bounds that correspond to necessary and sufficient conditions as well as tightest and exact such approximate abstractions; \item a bridge-and-bound approach to layered abstractions enabling the simplification of complex systems by organizing them into hierarchical layers; \item a discussion of computational techniques for determining the best bounds for the target tightest abstractions. \end{itemize} While abstraction-based approximations have been considered previously,e.g., in~\cite{cousot-book,CousotC79,SaribaturEiter21,asp-abstraction}, existing approaches focus primarily on the inference of necessary conditions, that is, upper bounds.
+In particular, \cite{SaribaturEiter21,asp-abstraction} discusses over-approximation obtained by admitting abstract answer sets that are not answer sets of the original program, thereby ensuring soundness of reasoning.
+In~\cite{cousot-book,CousotC79}, approximation is also considered, but at the level of fixpoints used to formalize program semantics.
+To the best of our knowledge, no prior work investigates reasoning based on sufficient conditions (lower bounds), nor addresses the \abstr, and in particular \emph{best} (i.e., \emph{tightest}) bounds for such abstractions.

 It is also worth emphasizing that our bridge-and-bound framework does not rely on mappings between source and abstract systems; it only requires bridging theories that establish, possibly implicitly, the connection between source and abstract concepts.
+Moreover, all components of the branch-and-bound framework are fully expressed in logic, whereas other approaches typically rely on theories external to the base logical language.
+This provides a unique perspective and a uniform framework, allowing for reasoning both with and about abstraction in a uniform manner.

 The rest of the paper is organized as follows.
 Section~\ref{sec:logic} reviews the necessary logical background relevant to the paper.
 Section \ref{sec:abstract} introduces the bridge-and-bound framework, defines the notions of \abstr{s} along with their tightest and exact forms, and discusses layered abstractions while analyzing their properties.
 In particular, it formally characterizes tightest abstractions using the strongest necessary and weakest sufficient conditions, provides a sufficient condition for \abstr to be exact, and demonstrates a form of compositionality for layered \abstr.
 Section~\ref{sec:fo} extends this framework to the first-order setting.
 In Section~\ref{sec:compaspects} we discuss the corresponding computational techniques and complexity of the approach.
 Finally, Section~\ref{sec:concl} concludes the paper with final remarks and outlines potential directions for future research.